header logo

 Biggest what ifs in soccer: Len Bias didn't die

-If Len Bias hadn’t died, would he have become an NBA legend and helped the Celtics win more championships throughout the 1980s?
-Could Bias have gone on to become one of the greatest players in NBA history and helped his team dominate the league for years to come?
-Certainly, this tragedy changed the future of the NBA forever, and the Celtics might have won more titles with Bias in the lineup.
+If Len Bias hadn’t tragically passed away, would he have become an NBA legend and helped the Celtics win more championships in the late 1980s and beyond?
+Could Bias have become one of the greatest players in NBA history and led the Celtics to sustained dominance for years?

 5. Gordon Hayward's Buzzer-Beater goes in